 TeamBrent was created in 2005 to battle childhood cancer alongside 3 year old Brent who was fighting stage IV Neuroblastoma.
 Today he is a survivor with little recollection of his treatment.
-Brent is focused on school and chess, not about keeping his platelets up so he can get chemo - but the fight goes on.
-He is living proof that your efforts make a difference.
+Brent is focused on high school and chess, not about keeping his platelets up so he can get chemo - but the fight goes on.
+Brent is Living Proof that Your Efforts Make a Difference.
 It is our hope that someday no child dies of cancer.

 We all rest in the shade of trees we did not plant